How To Link To A Facebook Post

 Instead, you'll need to open Facebook using a mobile browser like Safari or Chrome.
-Log in as normal (and click through the Save Browser question if you get it -- a secuity precaution from Facebook).
+Log in as normal (and click through the Save Browser question if you get it -- a security precaution from Facebook).

 Now, before you look for the post you want to link to, open the left menu by clicking on the three bar icon and scroll all the way to the bottom.
 Tap on the "desktop site" link to re-open Facebook in the normal desktop interface, rather than the reduced mobile version.
 While, technically, you could still get to individual URLs for specific posts while viewing Facebook's mobile version, the URLs will indicate that it's mobile and send recipients to the mobile version, even if they're on desktop.
 It's better to send them to the full desktop URL and allow their browser to detect their device automatically.

-The display will likely be terribly small at this point, so you can zoom in if you need to, but your'e now able to link to Facebook Posts using the method outlined above.
+The display will likely be terribly small at this point, so you can zoom in if you need to, but you're now able to link to Facebook Posts using the method outlined above.

 And that's it!
 You now know the secret way to link to Facebook Posts.
 I will continue to keep this post updated as Facebook updates and changes their app, and the ability to copy a Facebook post link evolves.